Culture of Paraná: Visual arts and crafts

 Paranaguá Port in the late 19th century, by Alfredo Andersen.

 Mosaic by Poty Lazzarotto, at the Tropeiro Monument, in Lapa.

-The earliest iconographic image of Curitiba is a 1827 painting by Jean-Baptiste Debret, created during his travels with the French Artistic Mission from 1816 to 1831.
+The earliest iconographic image of Curitiba is an 1827 painting by Jean-Baptiste Debret, created during his travels with the French Artistic Mission from 1816 to 1831.
 Paraná's society began organizing in the mid-19th century, fostering the development of the arts.
 Iria Correa, born in Paranaguá, gained recognition by exhibiting her works in 1866.
 In Curitiba, art schools were introduced by Portuguese artist Mariano de Lima and Norwegian Alfredo Andersen, known as the “father” of Paraná painting, marking the emergence of the state's visual arts.

 The Paraná Museum, established in 1876 as Brazil's third oldest, preserves the state's history through paintings and historical objects, including works by Paraná-born painters.
 The Oscar Niemeyer Museum, one of Latin America's largest, houses works by artists such as Guido Viaro, Miguel Bakun, Alfredo Andersen, Tarsila do Amaral, and Cândido Portinari.
 Other spaces for visual arts include Casa Andrade Muricy, Solar do Rosário, Curitiba Memorial, the School of Music and Fine Arts of Paraná, and the Paraná Secretariat of Culture.

 Crafts in Paraná reflect Italian, German, Polish, Portuguese, and Indigenous influences, featuring braided items, hammocks, baskets, and wooden objects using Italian techniques, often depicting colonization stories and local landscapes with araucaria and yerba mate as key elements.
 Indigenous crafts include ceramics, basketry, musical instruments, adornments, ritual masks, feather art, and utilitarian objects, still practiced in the state's interior.

 Notable artists include Theodoro De Bona, Frederico Lange de Morretes, Arthur Nísio, João Ghelfi, Nilo Previdi, Poty Lazzarotto, Oswald Lopes, Paul Garfunkel, Alice Yamamura, and Antonio Petrek.